Port Chicago, California

 Port Chicago was a town on the southern banks of Suisun Bay, in Contra Costa County, California.
 It was located 6.5 mi east-northeast of Martinez, at an elevation of 13 feet (4 m).
 It is best known as the site of a devastating explosion at its Naval Munitions Depot during World War II.

 History

+The historical extent of Port Chicago lies between the Los Medanos Grant on the east, Monte del Diablo (Pacheco) Grant on the south and west, and Suisun Bay to the north.
+In a historical review of Contra Costa County published in 1882, the area was described as Township Number Three, lying along the Suisun Bay coast, east of Martinez ("Township One") and west of Pittsburg ("Township Four"), which also included the nascent villages Concord and Pacheco.
+The railroads which run east and west, including the Southern Pacific Railroad, divided the settlement into two areas: the northern half, closer to Suisun Bay, was reserved for manufacturing, while the southern half was used for residences and businesses.

 The area was first settled by Anglo-Americans between 1850 and 1851, including Josiah Knight and Samuel E. Strode.
 The first permanent settler was Daniel Cunningham.
+The site was granted originally by President Ulysses Grant to H. H. Smith and Mr. Clark; Smith sold his homestead rights to Daniel Cunningham and Clark sold to A. H. Neeley, a friend of Cunningham's.

-Port Chicago was originally called Bay Point.
-The town was created when the Bay Point Land Company, with offices in San Francisco, filed an official plat map at the Contra Costa County Recorder’s Office.
-The Southern Pacific Railroad ran through the town.
+A shipping dock and smelter for the Copper King Smelting Company was built at the site, which was named Seal Bluff; the facility closed on February 15, 1903.
+Cunningham's heirs and Neeley sold the land to C. A. Smith in 1907, who built a factory and warehouse for his Minneapolis-based lumber business.
+The settlement started on November 26, 1907, and several buildings followed, including a general merchandise store and residences, all in 1908.
+The town, then named Bay Point, was created when the Bay Point Land Company, with offices in San Francisco, filed an official plat map at the Contra Costa County Recorder's Office.
+To support the war effort, a shipyard was established at Bay Point by the Pacific Coast Shipbuilding Company; the workers were housed in nearby Clyde, a new town built for them.

 In 1931, as the Great Depression worsened, Walter Van Winkle, a business leader, proposed and succeeded in getting the name of the town changed from Bay Point to Port Chicago (after the Illinois city).
 The Bay Point post office operated from 1897 to 1931, when it became the Port Chicago post office, closing in 1969 when the town ceased to exist.